David Ray Griffin: Statements and publications on the September 11 attacks

 The activist Chip Berlet wrote that claims in the book have been refuted by independent experts.
 Griffin debated Berlet on Democracy Now! defending his claims.

-Griffin's second book on the subject, published in 2005, was a critique of the 9/11 Commission Report, called The 9/11 Commission Report: Omissions And Distortions (2005).
+Griffin's second book on the subject, published in 2005, was a critique of the 9/11 Commission Report called The 9/11 Commission Report: Omissions and Distortions (2005).
 Griffin's article "The 9/11 Commission Report: A 571-page Lie" summarizes this book, presenting 115 allegations of what Griffin claims are either omissions or distortions of evidence, stating that "the entire Report is constructed in support of one big lie: that the official story about 9/11 is true."

-In his next book, Christian Faith and the Truth Behind 9/11: A Call to Reflection and Action (2006), he summarizes some of what he believes is evidence for government complicity and reflects on its implications for Christians.
+In his next book, Christian Faith and the Truth Behind 9/11: A Call to Reflection and Action (2006), he summarized some of what he believed was evidence for government complicity and reflected on its implications for Christians.
 The Presbyterian Publishing Corporation, publishers of the book, described Griffin as being a distinguished theologian and praised the book's religious content, but said, "The board believes the conspiracy theory is spurious and based on questionable research."

 In 2006, Griffin, along with Peter Dale Scott, edited 9/11 and the American Empire: Intellectuals Speak Out, a collection of essays including Steven Jones' paper Why Indeed Did The World Trade Center Towers Collapse?.
-Debunking 9/11 Debunking (2007) disputes at the rhetorical level the debunking of 9/11 conspiracy theories in such venues such as Popular Mechanics.
-In 9/11 Contradictions: An Open Letter to Congress and the Press (2008), he presents chapters on 25 alleged contradictions involving elements of the "accepted story" of 9/11 and calls for Congress and the press to investigate and resolve them.
+Debunking 9/11 Debunking (2007) disputed at the rhetorical level the debunking of 9/11 conspiracy theories in such venues such as Popular Mechanics.
+In 9/11 Contradictions: An Open Letter to Congress and the Press (2008), Griffin presented chapters on 25 alleged contradictions involving elements of the "accepted story" of 9/11 and called for Congress and the press to investigate and resolve them.